10 Inspiring Netflix Documentaries To Make 2020 Your Healthiest, Happiest Year Yet

 5/10 InnSaei (2016)

-There’s no better time to find inner peace and take a moment to reflect after the hectic festive season, and InnSaei serves as a perfect guide.
+There’s no better time to find inner peace and take a moment to reflect during these uncertain times and InnSaei serves as a perfect guide.
 It takes veiwers on an enlightening ride exploring the power of intuition, while asking the question: why medicate when you can meditate?

 See also: Seeking Solitude: 8 Places To Meditate In Hong Kong